 Q. When do you meet?

-A. Most Tuesdays and every Thursday from 7.30 to 10.00pm in Bishopstoke Memorial Hall.
+A. We currently rehearse on Tuesdays and Thursdays from 7.30 to 10.00pm in Durley Memorial Hall.

 Q. Is there level access?